-American Sign Language 21-17.
-In schools with Interpreters. students with disabilities whose Individualized Education Programs require American Sign Language interpreters, one staff member who is able to communicate with such students shall be designated to remain in the school until such students have been released for the day.
+21-17.
+American Sign Language In schools with Interpreters. students with disabilities whose Individualized Education Programs require American Sign Language interpreters, one staff member who is able to communicate with such students shall be designated to remain in the school until such students have been released for the day.
 Hours worked beyond the regular work day shall be compensated at the hourly rate of pay.
 The regular day for sign language interpreters shall be seven hours and forty-five minutes with a continuous duty-free lunch period and no work responsibilities.
 Each interpreter's school day shall include 45 minutes of continuous duty-free preparation time.
 Four days each week, the interpreter's preparation time shall be self-directed.
 One day each week t Two days per week, the interpreter's preparation time shall

-be self-directed and three days per week, the preparation periods shall be principal-directed.
-These periods shall be directed by the principals or the interpreter supervisor for interpreter related preparation or duties, e.g., IEP meetings and/or collaboration with the IEP team.
+r

+be self-directed and three days per

+week, the preparation periods shall

 be principal-directed.
-These periods shall be directed by the principals or the interpreter supervisor for interpreter related preparation or duties, e.g., IEP meetings and/or
+These period s

-shall be directed by the principals or the interpreter supervisor for interpreter related preparation or duties, e.g., IEP meetings and/or
+shall be directed by the principals or

-the interpreter supervisor for interpreter related preparation or duties, e.g., IEP meetings and/or
+the interpreter supervisor for

-interpreter related preparation or duties, e.g., IEP meetings and/or
+interpreter related preparation or

 duties, e.g., IEP meetings and/or

-duties, e.g., IEP meetings and/or

-conaboration with the left team.
+collaboration with the IEP team.

 ARTICLE 22 - ITINERANT TEACHERS

-22.4 Decider School Dev.
-The
+ARTICLE 22 - ITINERANT TEACHERS

 22-1.
 Regular School Day.
 The

 regular school day for Deaf and

 Hard of Hearing Itinerants, Assistive

 Technology Itinerants,

-Augmentative Communication
+5

 Itinerants, Early Childhood SPED

 Itinerant teachers, Home/Hospital

 Teacher, Orientation and Mobility

 Specialists, and itinerant teachers

 of the Visually Impaired shall be

 seven hours, with start and stop

 times aligned to the schools they

 are assigned to, with a continuous

 duty-free lunch period of 45

 minutes and a 60 minute

-preparation period daily .
+preparation period daily.
 Two days

 per week, the itinerant teacher's

-preparation time shall be selfdirected and three days per week,
+preparation time shall be self-

+directed and three days per week,

 the preparation periods shall be.

 and four days of self-directed and

 one day of principal or clinician

 manager directed time per week .

 TEACHER 39-1.
 Evaluation Plan and Article 39 Teacher Evaluation

 EVALUATION Procedures.

-39-1.
+20.1 Evolution Dian and Dreas duras Everysted

+A. The BOARD and the 39-1.
 Evaluation Plan and Procedures.
-Suggeste

-A. The BOARD and the modification below.
+Suggested modification below.

 UNION agree with the following goals

+Onion agree with the following goals